sirrtt/Summer-2023-PTP-Application-Computer-Vision-Response-Submission/Requirement 1/README.md

 1b (Advanced): Utilize a pre-trained object detection model such as YOLO, SSD, or Fast-RCNN to detect objects in the input clip.
 Save the detected information of objects (FrameID, Object’s class, Object’s bounding box, Confidence) into a JSON file.

-All the processed images are saved in the processed_images folder.
+All the processed images are saved in the **processed_images** folder.
+The JSON file contains the detected information of objects (FrameID, Object’s class, Object’s bounding box, Confidence) is **Detected_information_of_objects.json** file.
+The code is in the Object_Detection.ipynb file.